top of page

 • Federal spending (taxpayer funds) on Indigenous priorities has now topped 200 Billion over the last ten years, not including provincial land claim settlements, or municipal or regional government spending.
 This is paying all the legal fees for these court cases that are stripping away any private property rights and even giving Indigenous bands a veto on natural resources projects, contrary to what Canadians and British Columbians were initially told by political leaders.

 • For example, the Cowichan land claim decision alone involved 86 lawyers for all levels of government and the bands.
 Where did the taxpayer money go?
 Many Nations still lack potable drinking water or affordable housing.
+Did you know in 2024 Canada spent twice as much on Indigenous priorities than its own military?

 Federal spending on Indigenous .png